How to Get Into Nursing School: 3 Ways to Improve Your Chances

 Listen Carefully and Take Good Notes

-Your enrollment counselor will follow up with the key takeaways of your call, but taking detailed notes of any next steps, additional questions, program requirements, and important dates can ensure you have all the information you’ll need at your fingertips.
-Getting in the habit of taking thorough notes will also benefit you in school and your daily work as a nurse.
-To get the most out of your call, choose a time and place free of distractions so that your counselor has your undivided attention.
+Your enrollment counselor will follow up with the key takeaways of your call, but taking detailed notes of any next steps, additional questions, track requirements, and important dates can ensure you have all the information you will need at your fingertips.
+Developing strong note-taking habits can support your success in nursing school and in professional practice.

-Be Honest and Upfront About Any Issues of Concern
+Be Upfront About Any Issues of Concern

 3. Create and Follow Through on Your Academic Plan

-Following your first conversation with an enrollment counselor, you will be asked to submit your unofficial college transcripts.
-Your enrollment counselor will then work with you to develop an individualized academic plan during a follow-up conversation.
-This plan may include fulfilling outstanding prerequisite courses, or retaking a science course completed more than five years ago, among other requirements.
-Once you have an academic plan, your enrollment counselor will assist with establishing a target application date and entry term for Mercer’s ABSN track.
+This plan may include fulfilling outstanding prerequisite courses or retaking a science course completed more than seven years ago, among other requirements.
+Once you have an academic plan, your enrollment counselor will assist with establishing a target application date and entry term for Mercer University’s ABSN track.

 Prepare to Take the TEAS